Kane and Abel (novel): Plot summary

 The book tells the stories of two men born worlds apart.
-They have nothing in common except the same date of birth (18 April 1906) the day of the San Francisco Earthquake and a zeal to succeed in life.
+They have nothing in common except their date of birth (18 April 1906), the day of the San Francisco Earthquake, and a zeal to succeed in life.
 William Lowell Kane is the wealthy and powerful, Ivy League-educated heir to an old Boston Brahmin family, while Abel Rosnovski (originally named Władek Koskiewicz) is a Pole who was born into great poverty and eventually migrated to the United States.

 William follows in the footsteps of his father, Richard Kane, to become a successful banker.
 When William was still a child, Richard dies in the Titanic disaster, leaving William fatherless and heir to the Kane & Cabot bank.
 William displays extraordinary discipline and intelligence as a young man at St. Paul's School and later at Harvard University.
 His mother, Anne, marries Henry Osborne, who turns out to be a man interested in gambling and women.
 William hates Henry from the beginning and spends most of the time at Harvard and at his best friend Mathew Lester's home.
 William then dreams of becoming the chairman of Lester's bank.
 Henry spends every last penny of Kane's mother's money on the pretext of speculation.
 Anonymous notes warn Anne (who has been impregnated by Osborne, a matter which causes William some worry—until he finds out that he can toss him out easily without any money) about her husband, whose real name is Vitorio Tossana.
 She hires a detective to find out the truth, and, in a twist, miscarries fatally from the shock—after which Kane ejects Osborne from his home.